Grunt-generate/grunt-generate/README.md

 **We'd like to provide some more pre-defined templates, since people can use them as a starting point for their own templates.
 If you happen to have some lying around we'd be very happy to add them.**

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).
+An `.editorconfig` file is provided; use it!

 [predefined-templates]: https://github.com/Grunt-generate/grunt-generate/tree/master/templates